CZ-NIC/yangson/docs/concepts-terms.rst

 peculiar.
 This section gives an overview of fundamental YANG concepts and terms the are needed for understanding the documentation of the Yangson library.
-However, it is no substitute for studying YANG documentation especially [RFC7950]_ and [Bie16]_.
+However, it is no substitute for studying YANG documentation, especially [RFC7950]_ and [Bie16]_.

-Another factor that may cause confusion is conflicting terminology: some terms, such as *module* or *instance*, are used, with different meanings, in both Python and YANG.
-Therefore, when reading the following sections, it is important to distinuish whether a given text discusses programming language or data modelling stuff.
+Another factor that may confuse users of the *Yangson* library is conflicting terminology: some terms, such as *module* or *instance*, are used, with different meanings, in both Python and YANG.
+Therefore, when reading the following sections, it is important to distinguish whether a given text discusses programming language or data modelling stuff.

 Data Models
 ===========